 CON 1.5.4 Extraction and Reclamation Review.
 Escambia County shall subject all new or expanded resource extraction and reclamation activities to a mandatory development review process to assess technical standards for public safety, environmental protection, and engineering design.

 The review shall require:

 - a.
 Protection of public health; - b.
 Compliance with all applicable state and federal policies and regulations; - c.
-Enforcement of the County's environmental and solid waste regulations;
+Enforcement of the County's environmental and solid waste regulations; - d.

-- d.
 A reclamation plan to restore affected lands within a reasonable timeframe to the intended post-mining land use consistent with the surrounding environment; - e.
 Buffers between resource extraction or reclamation activities and adjacent existing or allowed future uses; - f.
-Maintenance of level of service standards for commercial traffic on access roadways; and - g.
-Prevention of soil erosion or adverse effects to the quality of air, groundwater, surface water, wildlife, or other natural resources.
+Maintenance of level of service standards for commercial trafficon access roadways; and - g.
+Prevention of soil erosion or adverse effects to the quality of air, groundwater, surface water, wildlife, or other natural resources maintain and enhance plant species diversity.
+POLICIES